Abdul Hamid Zangeneh

-Abdul Hamid Zangeneh (1899–1951) was an Iranian scholar.
+Abdul Hamid Zangeneh (1899–1951; Persian: عبدالحمید زنگنه) was an Iranian scholar.
 He served as the minister of education from December 1948 to March 1950.
 He was assassinated by a member of the Fada'iyan-e Islam in March 1951.

 Early life and education

 Zangeneh was born in Kermanshah in 1899.
 He obtained a degree in law and political science in Tehran.
 He received a PhD in law and economics in Paris in 1929, and his thesis was about the oil economy.

 Career

 Following his return to Iran in 1935 Zangeneh was employed in the Ministry of Education.
 He became a professor at the law school of the University of Tehran of which he served as the dean.
 He was co-editor of the newspaper Iran Javan.
 Zangeneh represented Kermanshah in the 14th term of the Majlis.
 In the period between December 1948 and March 1950 he served as the minister of education.
 He became a member of the central committee of the Socialist Party which was established by Sardar Fakhir Hikmat in July 1949.